guiisgooey/blockchain-mockup/README.md

 This is the last block in the blockchain.
 Its block number is used to reference the total amount of blocks in the block chain.
 Its next is none by default.

+### Main.py

+The primary purpose of main.py is to provide sample utilization of the following:

+- Proof of Work Variable

+- Blockchain creation

+- Block creation

+- Block Mining

+- Blockchain Printing

+- Blockchain updating

 ### Accepted Proof of Work Algorithms

 In main.py there is a variable named pow, here are the accepted values for it to be used in the blockchain.